mellow8/subql-helloworld1/README.md

 If we examine the function handleBlock in more detail, you can see that this function takes one argument of type SubstrateBlock.
 It then creates a new instance of StarterEntity passing in the block.block.header.hash argument as a string and assigning this to the variable record.

-Next, the blocknumber is converted to a number via toNumber() and assigned to record.blockHeight which is a StarterEntity meaning that the fields within are accessed with a dot.
+Next, the blocknumber is converted to a number via toNumber() and assigned to record.blockHeight which is a StarterEntity meaning that the fields within are accessed with a dot.# subquery